 If you are liable to pay tuition fees for studies at Chalmers, you will receive an invoice for the first semester via the email you provided when you applied.
-The email with the invoice will be sent 16 April.
+The email with payment information will be sent in mid-April, after the admissions results (Notification of Selection Results from universityadmissions.se) and the last payment date will be stated on the invoice.
 The amount due will be set out in SEK (Swedish Krona).
-The first academic year, the deadline for payment for the autumn semester tuition fee is 1 June.

 Terms and Conditions for payment (summary)